numpy/numpy/doc/source/user/basics.indexing.rst

 rest of the dimensions selected.
 In the above example, choosing 0 means that the remaining dimension of length 5 is being left unspecified, and that what is returned is an array of that dimensionality and size.
-It must be noted that the returned array is not a copy of the original, but points to the same values in memory as does the original array.
+It must be noted that the returned array is a :term:`view`, i.e., it is not a copy of the original, but points to the same values in memory as does the original array.
 In  this case, the 1-D array at the first position (0) is returned.
 So using a single index on the returned array, results in a single element being returned.
 That is: ::